 Below is a useful list of French vocabulary related to comics vocabulary.
 Words are grouped by categories.
 You’ll learn about the main elements you find in a BD as well as the numerous stages of production and the preparatory work.

 Looking for French comics recommendations?
-Read our article about the best French comics.
+Check our web story about the best French comics.
 These French comics will help you level up your French language skills.

 From an idea to a plan